SumiSastri/react-basics-to-hooks/breaking-bad/README.md

 - In App.js remove everything in the header section and keep wrapping div
 - In public folder
 - go to index.html and write your app title
-- create favicon - go to the favicon: create your own icons here [https://icoconvert.com/] - upload png and convert to .ico
+- create favicon - go to the favicon: create your own icons here [https://icoconvert.com/] - upload png and convert to .ico - call the file favicon.ico in a create-react-app it will appear automatically as there is already a link in the index.html `<link rel="icon" href="%PUBLIC_URL%/favicon.ico" />`
 - create browser icons - open .png files, go to tools, adjust size, save each of these versions in public folder - start with largest size and reduce
   120x120-ios
   144x144 -android